qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/supported_data.rst

 .. tip:: **Exporting datasets from PostGIS**

-   Like the import tool **shp2pgsql**, there is also a tool to export PostGIS datasets as shapefiles: **pgsql2shp**.
+   Like the import tool **shp2pgsql**, there is also a tool to export PostGIS datasets as Shapefile: **pgsql2shp**.
 This is shipped within your PostGIS distribution.

 .. index:: ogr2ogr